DhammaruciWL-NYCU/DM2026-Assignment-3/README.md

 The GitHub repository is the official submission version and contains only necessary source code found in the report.
 The Kaggle notebook is provided as a reference environment in case of local dependency or platform-specific issues.
 The original source code that serves as the testing ground are available in another notebook which contains a more detailed results but harder to go through.

+The notebook in the kaggle can be used as it has been made public.
+To use it, go to the link, and click copy & edit. once inside the notebook, check for the datasets.
+If the dataset is missing, click on add input button on the right side under the input tab, select datasets, and insert "dhammaruci/data-mining-assignment-3" into the search bar and press the + icon.
+Once the dataset is loaded, you can run each cell.

 The notebook:
 - loads and preprocesses the dataset
 - trains machine learning models